Zekt/Type-Embellishment/README.md

 This repo contains
 * representations for inductive families and generic programs,
-* metaprograms and macros for traslation between generic and native datatypes/functions,
+* metaprograms and macros for translation between generic and native datatypes/functions,
 * connections between generic and native definitions, and
 * examples.